Overview of Principles Reducing Damages

 Although the underlying assumptions will be numerous and different in each case, in general terms, they can be summarised as those:

-- related to the business in which the firm operates (e.g., revenues, prices, market shares, new products, operating expenses, capital expenses, inventory policy, working capital, tax requirements);
+- relating to the business in which the firm operates (e.g., revenues, prices, market shares, new products, operating expenses, capital expenses, inventory policy, working capital, tax requirements);

-- regarding external macroeconomic factors (e.g., GDP growth, inflation rates, exchange rates, monetary and fiscal policy that may affect the firm directly or indirectly, labour market conditions, wages and salaries);
+- regarding external macroeconomic factors (e.g., growth of gross domestic product, inflation rates, exchange rates, monetary and fiscal policy that may affect the firm directly or indirectly, labour market conditions, wages and salaries);

 - on how the relevant regulatory framework will evolve, including taxation matters as well as forms of direct regulation, if applicable; and